alexwlchan/alexwlchan.net/src/_drafts/hover-states.md

 }
 ```

-But a border takes up room on the page, which causes everything to move around it.
+But a border takes up room on the page, which causes everything to get rearranged around it.
-Everything moves around to make space for the border that just appeared, which is precisely what I don't want.
+Everything moves to make space for the border that just appeared, which is precisely what I don't want.
 I want a subtle hover, not a disruptive one!

-There are ways you can prevent this move, but I couldn't get them to work in a way I found satisfactory.
+There are ways you can prevent this movement, but I couldn't get them to work in a way I found satisfactory.
 For example, you could add a negative margin to offset the border, or an always-on transparent border that only changes colour when you hover -- but those can interfere with other CSS rules.
 It became a game of whack-a-mole to make all my margins work in a consistent way.